BrandenStoberReal/ST-Outfits-Extended/README.md

 ### Usage

-Use `/outfit` slash command to open the outfit window.
+Use `/outfit-bot` slash command to open the AI character's outfit window.

+Use `/outfit-user` slash command to open your character's outfit window.

+Hold click and drag the windows to position them as you desire.

+If this is your first time using outfit system for the active character, click the refresh button on top of the outfit window to generate the variables.

-Add this section into your Character Description or Author's Notes or World Info Entry (depending on how you prefer to prompt AI) to let AI see the current outfit.
+Add this prompt into your Character Description or Author's Notes or World Info Entry (depending on how you prefer to prompt AI) to let AI see the current outfit.

 ```
 **<BOT>'s Current Outfit**